Professor Rachel CooperChair

 Looking ahead, over the next couple of years I plan to write a book on the concept of disease.
 This book will develop the account of disease that I proposed in my 2002 paper "Disease".

 My major research interests lie within the philosophy of science and medicine, especially philosophy of psychiatry.
-My research focusses on conceptual problems around psychiatric classification, and on understanding concepts of disorder and health.
+My research focuses on conceptual problems around psychiatric classification, and on understanding concepts of disorder and health.
 My most recent book, Diagnosing the Diagnostic and Statistical Manual of Mental Disorders (Karnac, 2014), has just been published, and examine issues with the DSM-5, the latest edition of the classification of mental disorders published by the American Psychiatric Association.
 My earlier monograph Classifying Madness (Springer, 2005) also concerns philosophical problems with psychiatric classification.
 I am also very interested in problems having to do with the concept of disorder.
 I am trying to work out what makes a condition count as a disorder, as opposed to a moral failing, or normal variation.
 I have written widely on this problem, and hope to finish off a book on the issue in the next couple of years.
 My other major publications include Psychiatry and the Philosophy of Science (2007, Acumen) which examines the ways in which psychiatric science is like and unlike more established sciences.

 From Jan 2013 - Dec 2013 I was awarded a British Academy mid-career research fellowship for work on a project titled "Evaluating the Diagnostic and Statistical Manual of Mental Disorders".